AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 3. Events implement [`boolean matches(DOMString selectors)`](https://dom.spec.whatwg.org/#dom-element-matches).
 4. Other

-Types of events could be identified by URI's.
+Types of events could be identified by URI's, having both a namespace URI and a local name.
 Events could have attributes.
 Events could have classes or categories, resembling the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 Events could have arguments or data.
 In markup, these features, all together, might resemble:

 ```xml
 <html:progressevent class="cls1 cls2" xmlns:html="http://www.w3.org/1999/xhtml">